dchamorro03/dchamorro03.github.io/README.md

 ## Personal Project
 My last step is to continue to grow my current personal project.
 During the pandemic, I worked on creating vinyl stickers with everyday sayings and cultural references to Nicaragua.
 I wanted to combine my interests in culture and humanities from my home while also getting to implement the digital skills I have acquired.
 However, I haven’t had enough time, opportunity, and skills to continue at Penn.
-Now, through my learning in this class, I want to restart this venture and continue working on it using the resources demonstrated to me through our field trips and the new skills I have acquired.
+Now, through my learning in this class, I want to restart this venture and continue working on it using the resources demonstrated to me through our field trips, class and the new skills I have acquired.

 <img src="/assets/img/stickers.jpg" width="200" height="168">